Lycan7hropus/FreshNearMe/README.md

 ## Detailed Project Overview

 This Kotlin-based web application serves as an advanced platform for posting and managing offers.
 It allows users to create, manage, and interact with a wide range of offers, while also providing functionalities for user authentication and profile management.
-The application is a testament to modern software development in Kotlin, leveraging advanced programming techniques and architectural patterns.

 ### Core Technologies and Frameworks

 - **Kotlin**: Primary programming language
 - **Ktor**: Asynchronous web framework used for building servers and clients in connected systems.
-- **MongoDB**: NoSQL database, providing flexible data models and scalability.
+- **MongoDB**: For flexible and scalable data storage.
 - **Google OAuth**: For secure authentication, integrating Google's reliable sign-in systems.
 - **Koin**: Lightweight dependency injection framework.